badlydrawnrob/anki/README.md

 - ⏱️ Want a faster way to create your flashcards?
 - 🤖 I've got you covered with `npm` and `pandoc`.

-Once you've got the basics of Anki flashcards down, it's time to get fancy with the **[offline `markdown->html` compiler](./source/docs/professional/index.md#first-steps)**.
+Once you've got the basics of Anki programming flashcards down, it's time to get fancy with the **[offline `markdown->html` compiler](./source/docs/professional/index.md#first-steps)**.
 It'll render all your card's data fields for you in a flash!

 https://github.com/user-attachments/assets/99a87801-4a4a-488c-9666-613280f6d0b5
 </details>